Markete17/Neuropaint/README.md

 <a name="encoder"></a>
 ### 8. Add Encoder
 <p align="justify">
- You can join any layer of any node to each other
+ You can join any layer of any node to each other.
 </p>
 <pre><code>n1.add(Input(48,32,10));
 n4=n1.add(Conv2D(32,[10,10],[1,1],"same"));